kubermatic/kubermatic/docs/proposals/openstack-ccm-migration.md

 The final step consisting in rolling out the machine-deployment is left to the operator.
 This is necessary in order for the kubelets be set with the right flags, as we do not have a strategy to update the flags in place.
-Note that even withoug this final step the CCM is fully working.
+Note that even without this final step the CCM is fully working.

 ## Task & effort: